ruhulmus/pdf-size-reduce/README.md

 ## Shrinkpdf

-Reduce size of PDF (compress) using Ghostscript at terminal.
+PDF Size Reduce(compress) using Ghostscript at terminal.